 The Big Bad of Drifters is heavily implied to be this.
 Well, he's actually implied to be Jesus Christ turned Omnicidal Maniac.
 Plus, some of the Offscouring can qualify — Joan of Arc becoming a homicidal pyromaniac after being burned at the stake, for example.

 Aga Mbadi from Battle Angel Alita: Last Order.
 He was once a renowned hero around the solar system for hunting down a dangerous terrorist.
-After being forced to watch the only woman he ever loved slowly die in his arms and acquiring his insane nemesis's brain chip, he has turned into a Manipulative Bastard and Nietzsche Wannabe who considers everyone but himself lower than dirt.
+After being forced to watch the only woman he ever loved slowly die in his arms and acquiring his insane nemesis's brain chip, he has turned into a Manipulative Bastard who considers everyone but himself lower than dirt.

 Jellal, before his brainwashing, was a legitimately heroic young boy, being the leader of the child slaves inside the Tower of Heaven and willingly risking his life to save Erza from torture and accepting it in turn.
 After Ultear corrupted him, he became the very antithesis of his original self, manipulative and self-serving so that he could revive the supposedly-dead Zeref.
 Even worse, Zeref wasn't even dead, so his plan wouldn't have succeeded even if he did win.
 After he finally breaks his brainwashing, he's horrified to realize what he's done and most of the world sees him as a horrible terrorist.